 Romantic Warriors (named for Chick Corea's classic fusion LP, of course) appear to have been a one-off project instigated by the Italian Vinyl Magic label's mastermind, Beppe Crovella, ex-Arti e Mestieri.
 The cover of Batttlefield is a hoot, especially if it's not supposed to be funny, which it quite clearly isn't.
 Note the oxen-drawn cart carrying the B3 and Leslie, not to mention the leading knight's strap-on synth controller (oo-er missus).
 I'm afraid the music isn't that great, either; the analogue and digital keys sit uncomfortably together, with plenty of Hammond, overlaid with cheesy digital brass and orchestral stabs.
 Current progressive bands seem to've learnt to mix the two with more subtlety.

-Much of the album has a faux-ELP feel to it (with Emerson obviously being Crovella's chief influence), crossed with a rather dodgy Euro-neo-prog feel, giving rise to bad pseudo-AOR stuff like The Dreambreaker.
+Much of the album is faux-ELP (Emerson obviously being Crovella's chief influence), crossed with a rather dodgy Euro-neo-prog feel, giving rise to bad pseudo-AOR stuff like The Dreambreaker.
 A fair chunk of the album's instrumental, which at least spares us the female chorus, but gives Crovella full rein with the brass samples.
-The Mellotron can be heard on a few tracks; mostly strings with the occasional flute part (chiefly on the cringeworthy Song To John), swelling above whatever else is going on at the time, at least slightly detracting from the cheap digital-ness of the rest of the album.
-None of the use is exactly groundbreaking, and is invariably mixed with sampled strings or brass, but at least it's there.
-Strangely, the album's best track is kept till last, with Beyond The Landmarks being the most successful of Crovella's old/new fusion attempts (pun intended), but he sadly resists the temptation to put any Mellotron on the track.
+Swings and roundabouts, I suppose.
+The Mellotron can be heard on a few tracks; mostly strings with the occasional flute part (chiefly on the cringeworthy Song To John), swelling above whatever else is going on at the time, at least detracting slightly from the cheap digital-ness of the rest of the album.
+None of the use is exactly groundbreaking and is invariably mixed with sampled strings or brass, but at least it's there.
+Strangely, the album's best track is kept till last, with Beyond The Landmarks being the most successful of Crovella's old/new fusion attempts (pun intended), but, sadly, he resists the temptation to put any Mellotron on the track.

-Batttlefield is another of those albums I haven't played in a while that has deeply disappointed me on my return; I'm afraid to say it's far cheesier than I remember it, its only real saving graces being the playing and a few (a very few!) of the keyboard sounds.
-Oh, and the cover.
+Batttlefield is another of those albums I haven't played in a while that has deeply disappointed me upon my return; I'm afraid to say it's far cheesier than I remember it, its only real saving graces being the playing and a few (a very few!) of the keyboard sounds.
+Oh and the cover.
 Don't go too far out of your way.

 See: Beppe Crovella | Arti e Mestieri | Cantina Sociale | Secret Cinema | Tower